 The Church of England has looked carefully at how we can continue to offer a Christian funeral while protecting those attending, taking and facilitating the service.
 We will continue to offer funerals, but there needs to be significant changes, particularly in the number of people who can attend.
 We appreciate that this will be very upsetting for some.

-In summary, the guidelines say:
+In summary, the guidelines for holding funerals say:

 - that planning will be conducted by email or phone rather than personal meeting